tomlatham/mpags-c-course-day-6-rjhunterlhcb/README.md

 - Digits are translated to their English equivalent words (e.g. '0' -> "ZERO")
 - All other characters (punctuation) are discarded

-At present, the Caesar and Playfair ciphers are supported.
+At present, the Caesar, Playfair and Vigenere ciphers are supported.

 # Testing